 Our journal’s creator Margaret Bennet-Alder tells her story

-The Toronto Gardener’s Journal & Source Book was born out of tragedy, the schizophrenia that our son David came down with when he was at university studying computer science.
+The original Toronto Gardener’s Journal & Source Book was born out of tragedy, the schizophrenia that our son David came down with when he was at university studying computer science.
 He was 22.

 It was 1986.
 I had a job but was so consumed with his devastating illness that I couldn’t focus on my work and so I resigned.